PapaVafa/sampling/02_activities/assignments/a2_survey_design_and_evaluation.md

 Sampling Units: Individual employees selected from the sampling frame.
 Observational Units: The same individual employees who complete the survey and provide the data being analyzed.
 ```
+Your 5-10 question survey:
 ```
-How satisfied are you with your current (or most recent) position at the company?
+1- How satisfied are you with your current (or most recent) position at the company?

 Very satisfied